-HTML::TextExtractor::LangDetect - Page language detection
+HTML::TextExtractor::LangDetect - Language Detection of a Page

 - Accuracy of detection in %

-- Multi-page parsing (navigation through pages)
+- Multi-page scraping (navigation through pages)

 - Supports gzip/deflate/brotli compression

-- Bypasses CloudFlare protection
+- Bypassing CloudFlare protection

 - Choice of engine (HTTP or Chrome)